Blisto91/dxvk-wiki/Common-issues.md

 ```
 dxgi.numBackBuffers = 3
 ```

-## Overwatch is broken
-Yes, this is normal, and each time they fix it, the game comes up with another way to break on DXVK.
-Use wined3d instead.

 ## Reporting an issue
 First off, make sure the issue you're experiencing has not yet been reported by someone else.